idekerlab/drugcell-landing-page/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `drugcell-landing-page` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+1.  **Deploying onto a site**

+    Run this command

+    ```shell
+    gatsby build --prefix-paths
+    ```

 ## 🧐 What's inside?